JRCSTU/CO2MPAS-TA/doc/glossary.rst

          average fuel consumption of the vehicle during the subsequent 1 minute.

     ``final_drive_ratio``
         Provide the ratio to be multiplied with all `gear_box_ratios`.
-If the car has two different final drive ratios,
+If the car has more than 1 final drive ratio,
-        leave the final_drive_ratio cell blank and provide the appropriate final drive ratios in the gear_box_ratios tab
+        set the final_drive_ratio cell to 1 and provide the appropriate final drive ratio for each gear in the gear_box_ratios tab

     ``tyre_code``
         Tyre code of the tyres used in the WLTP test (e.g., P195/55R16 85H\).